Understanding ISO 15489

 Records Management is Critical for Business

 Utilising a formal system of documents and records management in your business model is critical.
 Records & information management systems aim to provide fast and efficient access to business information, operations and processes.
 The time it takes staff and stakeholders to access information is directly related to overall productivity in your company.
 Management systems will also provide you with information on key performance indicators and may be used to identify faults or shortfalls within your business activities.
-Any business that has achieved an efficient system for managing data utilises proper records management policies.

 Application of Standards to Records Management